huseyinyilmaz/placebo/doc/index.rst

 In first method, we directly used the placebo object.
 In the second method we changed the status of the object to 500 and tested the error case.
 Notice how logic for mocking the endpoint and test is seperated.
 We also reused same object for testing the valid response and error case.

-As a matter of fact, placebo object is not only usefull for testing.
+As a matter of fact, Placebo object is not only useful for testing.
 Since main interface is a decorator pattern, you can use it on any function you want, like views in your web application.
-That way you can develop your applicarions against mock data or simulate error cases on your development environment very easily.
+That way you can develop your applications against mock data or simulate error cases on your development environment very easily.

 Installation